FY 2022 Q2 – Financial Results and Conference Call

-OLATHE, KANSAS – Butler National Corporation (OTCQB: BUKS), a leader in the growing global market for aircraft structural modification, maintenance, repair and overhaul (MRO) and a recognized provider of gaming management services, announces its financial results for the second quarter fiscal 2021 ended October 31, 2020.
-In conjunction with the release, the Company has scheduled a conference call Tuesday, December 15, 2020 at 10:00 AM Central Standard Time.
+OLATHE, KANSAS, December 14, 2021, – Butler National Corporation (OTCQB: BUKS), a leader in the growing global market for aircraft modification, maintenance, repair and overhaul (MRO) and a recognized provider of gaming management services, announces its financial results for the second quarter fiscal 2022 ended October 31, 2021.
+In conjunction with the release, the Company has scheduled a conference call Thursday, December 16, 2021 at 9:00 AM Central Standard Time.

 How: Live via phone by dialing 877-358-7305.
 Code: Butler National Corporation.
 Participants to the conference call should call in at least 5 minutes prior to the start time.

 Clark Stewart, President & CEO, Butler National Corp., will be leading the call and discussing results of the second quarter, the status of new and existing orders, gaming activities and an outlook on the balance of fiscal 2022.